Arsenal on this day in history – the January files

 6 January 2014: Walcott was confirmed as being out for at least six months following injury in the match against Tottenham.
 It ended up being a year, but he came back to score the all-important opening goal in the 2015 cup final.

-7 January 1887: Woolwich Gazette reported a meeting was held to make the Dial Square club had broken away from Dial Square Cricket club and opened itself to everyone in the area, rather than just the employees of the Dial Square factory.
+7 January 1887: Woolwich Gazette reported a meeting was held to make the Dial Square club that had broken away from Dial Square Cricket club open to everyone in the area, rather than just the employees of the Dial Square factory.
 As a result the club had become, by this date, Royal Arsenal FC.

 7 January 1950: Arsenal 1 Sheffield W 0 – another cup run began – but ended in disappointment at Wembley.
 Lewis scored with 54,193 at Highbury.
 It was the first time since before the war the club got past the fourth round.